WRS Group Mastery Practicum

 - Submit a pretesting report on each practicum student, including educational history and current test results.

 - Conduct a minimum of 50 lessons to a small group of students in accordance with the WRS Group Mastery Practicum Study Guide.
 Instruction must be with WRS 4th Edition materials.

 - Provide documentation of written lesson plans.

 - Submit a minimum of three videoed lessons for observational review and feedback.

-- Demonstrate understanding of language concepts through accurate teaching with multisensory procedures to a group of students.
+- Demonstrate understanding of language concepts through accurate teaching with multisensory procedures to a small group of students.

 - Have significant decoding difficulty.

 - Be of similar age, grade, and cognitive ability.

 - Be able to begin instruction at the same substep as determined by WADE mastery scores.
 (This applies to students who have had previous WRS instruction.)